andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 13 - IdentityServer4.md

 	The presence (or absence) of the sub claim lets the API distinguish between calls on behalf of clients and calls on behalf of users.

-# Add interactive user authentication with the OpenID Connect protocol to the authorization server
+# Tutorial 3: Add interactive user authentication with the OpenID Connect protocol to the authorization server
 First, we should already started with an empty web application, added identityserver and configured the resources, clients and users.

 1. cmd > switch to authorization server folder `cd IdentityServer` > create UI project from template

 	`dotnet new is4ui`

-1. you will also need to enable MVC, both in the DI system and in the pipeline.
+1. Since we just added the MVC UI, we will also need to enable MVC, both in the DI system and in the pipeline.

 	Startup.cs > uncomment comments in the ConfigureServices and Configure method to enable MVC.